About Brown College

-In 1986, Monroe Hill, the first modern residential college at the University, opened its doors.
-Now named Brown College in honor of the endowment donated by the Brown family, it is led by a principal and two Directors of Studies.
-Brown's 40 non-resident faculty fellows hail from a variety of University departments.
-Faculty fellows interact with residents on a daily basis, participating in Brown events and acting as informal advisors.
+In 1986, Monroe Hill opened its doors as the first modern residential college at the University of Virginia.
+Renamed Brown College in honor of the endowment donated by the Brown family, Brown is led by a small group of dedicated resident faculty, including the Principal and two Directors of Studies.
+Brown's 40 non-resident faculty fellows hail from a variety of University departments, interact with residents on a daily basis, participate in Brown events, and act as informal advisors.

-The unique variety of formal and informal programs offered by the students and faculty of Brown College includes short courses and Great Books seminars, among others.
-Based on critical thinking and discussion, these courses are small, digestible, ever-changing, and built to suit.
+The unique variety of formal and informal programs offered by the students and faculty of Brown College include, among other things, a handful of short classes and thought-provoking seminars.
+Based on critical thinking and discussion, these courses are tailored to discuss current events and engage the interests of our residents.

-Brown College suites each contain two 12 x 11' 6" rooms adjoined to one, two, or three other suites via a common bathroom.
-Each air-conditioned suite comes furnished with two 80 x 36 (extra long) captain's bed with six drawers, two closets (6' 9" H x 2' 10" x 1' 7" D), four overhead shelves, two desks with bookcases, two chairs, individual connections to the University's computer network, phone service with voice mail, and basic cable at an additional charge.
+Brown College suites each contain a pair of two 12’ x 11' 6" rooms adjoined to one, two, or three other suites via a common bathroom.
+Each suite comes furnished with two 80” x 36” (extra long) beds, two three-drawer dressers, two closets (6' 9" x 2' 10" x 1' 7"), four overhead shelves, two desks with bookcases, two chairs, and a wireless connection to the University's computer network.
+More information can be found on our FAQ page.

 Apply for Brown

 Brown College requires a separate application in addition to the Housing Agreement form.
 However, the application is unlike any college application; designed to be interesting and entertaining, the application encourages prospective residents to show off their personality and demonstrate that they would be a good fit for the community.

 Applications are always read by current and former residents, and the identities of the applicants are kept anonymous to ensure a fair scoring process.